Get insider access

 Bose SoundLink Flex

 The Bose SoundLink Flex is a better speaker than the Bose SoundLink Micro overall.
-The Flex is better built and can get louder.
-It also offers a better-balanced sound profile that can produce a more extended low-bass than the Micro.
+The Flex has a great build quality and can get louder than the Micro.
+It also offers a better-balanced sound profile that can produce a deeper bass.
 That said, the Micro is smaller and lighter, making it more portable.
 It also has lower Bluetooth latency with iOS and Android devices, though some apps compensate for latency differently, and your experience may differ.

 Bose SoundLink Color II